NicolaeJinga/Dodge-v2/README.md

 ## Usage

+* Enter to start and restart the game
-* Player Moves with WASD, Arrow keys or with left Joystick
+* Player Moves with WASD or Arrow keys
 * Player activates powers with keys J, K, L, U, I, for the 5 powers mentioned.